rbms-bsc/DCRMR/_pages/preface.md

 DCRMR is an RDA-compliant manual aligned with the RDA element set.
 When completed, DCRMR will be an integrated and consolidated manual, which will include instructions for rare materials in multiple formats (e.g., music, serials).
 Currently, DCRMR allows for RDA-compliant rare book cataloging.

+DCRMR can be downloaded as a PDF: DCRMR PDF.
+Previous iterations can be accessed and downloaded at the GitHub Repository: SUBFOLDER NAME.

 ## RBMS RDA Editorial Group

 # Editors